 Get the latest news delivered straight to your inbox for free every day by signing up below.

 That doesn’t even cover the content of other articles.
-I don’t have a lot of trust in this site.
-That said, the site, even if they wrote the article in bad faith originally, has published a retraction in the title and in the body of the story.
+I don’t have much trust in this site.
+That said, the site, even if it originally wrote the article in bad faith, has published a retraction in the title and in the body of the story.

 What’s the Big Deal?